-NOTE F - LONG-TERM DEBT
+NOTE E - LONG-TERM DEBT

 On March 1, 2011, the School entered into a financing agreement with Wells Fargo Bank, National Association ("Wells Fargo"), as trustee of newly issued District of Columbia Revenue Bonds, Cesar Chavez Public Charter Schools for Public Policy Issue, Series 2011 Bonds ("Series 2011 Bonds").
 The proceeds from the Series 2011 Bonds of \$27,210,000, were used to refinance the entire outstanding balance of the School's previous loans and to purchase the facility that the School was previously leasing from its landlord.
 The proceeds were also used for renovations of the purchased building as well as the buildings at the two leased campus locations.
 The loan is recorded net of a discount of \$321,341.
-Amortization of the loan discount for the years ended June 30, 2016 and 2015, was \$12,517 and \$12,517, respectively, which has been charged to interest expense on the statements of activities.
-The Series 2011 Bonds include four series of bonds with a weighted average fixed interest rate of 7.4%, with required semi-annual interest payments on the bonds, which commenced on July 1, 2011.
+Amortization expense of the discount for the years ended June 30, 2017 and 2016, totaled \$12,517 and \$12,517, respectively, which has been charged to interest expense in the statements of activities.
+The discount, net of accumulated amortization, on the Series 2011 Bonds include four series of bonds with a weighted average fixed interest rate of 7.4%, with required semi-annual interest payments, which commenced on July 1, 2011.
+Principal payments are due annually each November until maturity.
 The Series 2011 Bonds shall mature and be payable subject to the prior redemption or the terms and conditions set forth in the indenture agreement.

 The Series 2011 Bonds mature on November 15, 2040, and are collateralized by the first priority deed of trust lien on the School's property and equipment, per pupil revenues, and restricted cash and cash equivalents.
-As of June 30, 2016 and 2015, the outstanding principal balance on the Series 2011 Bonds totaled \$24,780,000 and \$25,330,000, respectively.
-The discount on the Series 2011 Bonds totaled \$308,755 and \$321,272, as of June 30, 2016 and 2015, respectively.
+As of June 30, 2017 and 2016, the outstanding principal balance on the Series 2011 Bonds totaled \$24,190,000 and \$24,780,000, respectively.

 The above described debt agreements contain certain restrictive, financial, and nonfinancial covenants.
-In the opinion of management, the School has complied with the required covenants for 2016.
-Interest expensed under the debt for the years ended June 30, 2016 and 2015, totaled \$1,885,061 and \$1,920,363, respectively.
+In the opinion of management, the School has complied with the required covenants for 2017 and 2016.
+Interest expense for the years ended June 30, 2017 and 2016, totaled \$1,880,597 and \$1,918,273, respectively.